Motivational interviewing: Support self-efficacy

 Strong self-efficacy can be a significant predictor of success in behavior change.
 In many patients there is an issue of the lack of self-efficacy.
 They may have tried multiple times on their own to create a change in their behavior (e.g. trying to cease smoking, losing weight, sleep earlier) and because they have failed it causes them to lose their confidence and hence lowers their self-efficacy.
-Therefore, it is clear to see how important it is for the patient to believe that they are self-efficient and it is the clinician's role to support them by means of good MI practice and reflective listening.
+Therefore, it is clear to see how important it is for the patient to believe that they are self-efficacious and it is the clinician's role to support them by means of good MI practice and reflective listening.
 By reflecting on what the patient had told them, the clinician can accentuate the patient's strengths and what they have been successful in (e.g. commending a patient who had stopped smoking for a week instead of straining on the fact they failed).
 By highlighting and suggesting to the patient areas in which they have been successful, this can be incorporated into future attempts and can improve their confidence and efficacy to believe that they are capable of change.

 While there are as many differences in technique, the underlying spirit of the method remains the same and can be characterized in a few key points: